Mexico Adoption Program

 • Single women are accepted into the program.

-• A couple has to be married for at least 3 years.
+• A couple has to be married for at least 2 years.

-1. Make application to Nightlight Christian Adoptions.
+1. Apply to Nightlight

 Nightlight Christian Adoptions is committed to preparing families for the adoption of a child with special needs.
 We provide pre- and post-adoption education and information regarding medical resources.